kalisio/krawler/docs/how-to-use-it/services.md

 * **create(data)**: create a task based on provided data object properties
   * **id**: unique task ID
   * **type**: task type (e.g. `http`)
+  * **attemptsLimit**: if specified the task will be run again until this number of times before being declared as failed
+  * **attemptsOptions**: if specified each retried task will be run by merging the associated options for each retry given in this array
   * **faultTolerant**: will catch any error raised by the task execution so that the hook chain be stopped but the job will continue anyway
   * **options**: specific task implementation options plus
     * **outputType**: the type of output produced by this task, defaults to `intermediate`